Details

 • Todd Johnston (Doyle Sails, East Greenwich, RI) - built the new sails

-• Mike Brady (Newport Rigging Group, New England Boatworks, RI) - did all the rigging
+• Mike Brady (Newport Rigging Group, Portsmouth, RI) - did all the rigging

 • RC Marine Electric (Middletown, RI) - installed the radar, new antennas and instruments